Frequently Asked Questions

-It depends.
+Depends.
 If your current program is based at a university other than the University of Toronto transfer is not possible and a standard application for admission is required.
 If you are currently undertaking a University of Toronto graduate studies program an application for admission is not necessary, but a completed “Degree and/or Program Transfer Request Form” must be submitted to the OISE Registrar’s Office, Graduate Registration Unit.
 Deadlines to request a transfer may be applicable and students are responsible for ensuring all supporting documentation (e.g. official transcripts, letters of reference) accompanies the transfer request.

 If you receive an offer of admission or your transfer request is successful, credit for previous graduate study may be granted.
 Normally, transfer credit for graduate work completed in another program is limited to one full course or equivalent, or twenty-five percent of the course requirements for the degree, whichever is greater, provided that the courses have not been credited towards another degree, diploma, certificate, or any other qualification.
 Transfer credit will not reduce the total degree program fee (in other words fee credit will not be given for transferred courses).

 I’m having problems with the online application – help!